Routing single photons with quantum emitters coupled to nanostructures: Abstract

 \section{Abstract}

 Quantum emitters coupled to nanophotonic structures are an excellent platform for controllable single-photon scattering.
 The tunable light-matter interaction enables the construction of a single-photon switch---a device that can route a single photon from an input port to a selected output port.
 Such single-photon switching devices can be integrated into reconfigurable photonic circuits to actively control the photon propagation direction in a quantum network.
-Ideally, a single-photon switch should be fast, efficient, scalable, compatible with existing technology, and should preserve the routed photon states with high fidelity.
-In this review, we focus on theoretical proposals and experimental demonstrations of single-photon switches based on quantum emitters coupled to solid-state nanostructures, including waveguide and cavity architectures.
-We also present the theoretical methods that are commonly used to model single-photon scattering in waveguide-based systems by applying them to the elementary system of a two-level emitter coupled to a waveguide.
-This review brings together key theoretical techniques from quantum optics, their applications to controllable single-photon transport, and the experimental realization of single-photon switching devices across different physical platforms, including semiconductor quantum dots, neutral atoms, superconducting qubits, and color centers.
+Ideally, a single-photon switch should operate with high speed, efficiency, and fidelity, preserving the state of the input photon in the routing process.
+This review brings together key input-output methods from quantum optics, theoretical proposals of emitter-based single-photon routing mechanisms, and experimental demonstrations of single-photon switching devices across different physical platforms, including semiconductor quantum dots, neutral atoms, superconducting qubits, and color centers.
+We highlight the need for reporting the key figures of merit (speed/efficiency/fidelity) in future single-photon switch demonstrations to support further developments in the field.